ericfong/datavan/README.md

 > mongo-like collections, can customize fetching and submiting logic to remote

+# datavan v2 beta has arrived!

+datavan v2 will have a lot of breaking changes.
+Sorry.
+Please follow [next](https://github.com/ericfong/datavan/tree/next) to upgrade.

 __Features__
 - based on redux (wrap redux into in-memory mongodb)
 - can access regular http/async/promise api (results are auto cached and auto gc)